qchemlab-embedding/2023-07-14-workshop/_episodes/16-remotes.md

 # Distributed version control

 Git implements a **distributed** version control.

-This means that any type of repository links that you can think of can be implemented - not just "everything connects to one central server.
+This means that any type of repository links that you can think of can be implemented - not just "everything connects to one central server".

 So every developer can do both:
 * contribute code to other repositories